 But the reality is, hens don’t have to be in heat to lay eggs.
 Point of fact, when you take into account how often a hen will lay eggs, I doubt they go into ‘heat’ at all.
 Hen’s do go broody, meaning they’ll sit endlessly on a nest, wanting to hatch some baby chicks, but that’s not the same thing as having the drive to mate.

-So when it comes to chickens, the hen will lay eggs roughly every 24 to 26 hrs regardless whether is a rooster around to ‘get them in the mood’ or not.
+So when it comes to chickens, hens will lay eggs without a rooster — and she will do it roughly every 24 to 26 hrs regardless whether is a rooster around to ‘get them in the mood’ or not.

 Why Do You Need A Rooster?